serenity-kit/serenity-notes-clients/README.md

 Locate the .app file in `~/Library/Developer/Xcode/DerivedData/<serenity>/Build/Products/Release` and package it as dmg: `yarn create-dmg Serenity\ Notes.app`

-Update the app version on the backend.
+Update the app version on the backend and the website link.

 ## License